Idaho Auto Dealer Bond— $20K Retail / $40K Wholesale — Inverted

 Mail your completed application package to the Idaho Transportation Department.
 File Form ITD 3171 for each salesperson.
 Expect 2-4 weeks for processing and inspection.

-What are Idaho's different dealer bond amounts?
+What are the three Idaho dealer bond amounts?

 How much does an Idaho auto dealer bond cost?